-- The soil chemical (N, C, C/N, K, P, Mg,) properties correlated with both Richness and AGB. - The biomass of Legumes did not correlate with the amount of Mg, K, P, N, C, C/N in the soil. - Our results confirm that land use (grazing) affects strongly both the AGB and species richness.
+• The soil chemical (N, C, C/N, K, P, Mg,) properties correlated with both Richness and AGB.

+• The biomass of Legumes did not correlate with the amount of Mg, K, P, N, C, C/N in the soil or Richness (0.07), also AGB of Legumes did not change through Northern and Southern aspects.

+• Our results confirm that land use (grazing) affects strongly both the AGB and species richness.